Top 10 Linux Alternatives to Adobe Premiere (Updated)

-Whilst Adobe products dominate the commercial market, for those on a smaller budget or wanting something a little different there are numerous high quality products available for Linux, many of which operate through the GNU open license system and thus come at the wonderful price of free!
+Whilst Adobe products dominate the commercial market, for those on a smaller budget or wanting something a little different there are numerous high quality products available for Linux.
+Many Adobe Premiere alternative linux operate through the GNU open license system and thus come at the wonderful price of free!

 Top 10 Linux Alternatives to Adobe Premiere